debarshee2004/scaffoldgen/projects/YooAshu_cafeCoffee/README.md

 ## Overview

 - **Username**: YooAshu
-- **Project ID**: Cafe Coffee Clone
+- **Project ID**: Cafe Coffee Day Clone

-Here is Cafe Coffee Clone.👨🏻‍💻 I have made it using HTML,CSS & JS.
-It contains a static page with the basic features we often see in the cafe coffee Page.
+Here is Cafe Coffee Day's website Clone.👨🏻‍💻 I have made it using HTML,CSS & JS.
+It contains a static page with the basic features we often see in the cafe coffee day Page.
 ## Technologies Used

 - HTML